Anoncoin/anoncoin/doc/zerocoin.md

 * ZC spend: can have a maximum of one in a transaction, to reduce implementation complexity.
-  Non-rate-limited script format: `ZCSPEND version isRateLimited=0 serialNum spendRootHash`.
+  Script format: `ZCSPEND version serialNum spendRootHash`.
-  Rate-limited script format: `ZCSPEND version isRateLimited=1 serialNum firstHalfTxHash firstHalfTxOutIdx`.

 New output types: